Alexandre185/Tomato-allergies/README.md

 ## Model Training

-The model was trained with 20 epochs.
-With this model I managed to have the requested 0.95 of validation accuracy.
-However:
+For the training, the loss function used was the "categorical cross-entropy" as I chose to use a softmax final activation function and one hot encoded labels.

-- the validation accuracy does not change at all for any epoch (something wrong there)
+The model trained from scratch was trained with 100 epochs and validation accuracy reached 0.71.

-- the training accuracy is significantly lower (around 0.76) with the training loss being also way bigger than the validation loss: underfitting issue.
+The model with transfer learning was trained with 20 epochs and validation accuracy reached 0.77 (if sigmoid is used instead of softmax and binary cross-entropy instead of categorical cross-entropy, the validation accuracy reaches 0.95, however I think it is incorrect with one hot encoded labels).

 ```python